FHantke/brave-browser-wiki/P3A.md

 6) 16 to 20 days
 7) More than 20 days

-### Q57: As a first time user of Brave News this week, did I return again to use it during the week?
+### Q57: As a first time user of Brave News this week, did I return again to use it during the first 7 day period?
 _`Brave.Today.NewUserReturning`_ **[D]** **[A]**

 0) I have never used Brave News